Samsung GT-E1200

-The Samsung E1200 (also known as Samsung Pusha, Samsung Guru1200 and Samsung Keystone LL) is a mobile phone made by Samsung.
+The Samsung E1200 (also known as Samsung Pusha, Samsung Guru 1200 and Samsung Keystone II) is a mobile phone made by Samsung.

 This phone was announced in 24 October 2011 through Tesco in the UK.
 It is the successor to the Samsung E1180 and the predecessor to the Galaxy Young, and was discontinued in 2015 when the Samsung Guru FM E1202 was released as its successor.
 Samsung brought it back in 2021.

 Hardware

-The case of the Samsung GT-E1200 is made of two pieces of plastic, and the back of the phone has a special finish.
+The case of the Samsung GT-E1200 is made of two pieces of plastic, and the back of the phone has a special gloss finish on the bottom of the back cover.
 The buttons are rubberized and dust-proof, including the power button, which also acts as a call hang-up button.
-The phone features a TFT LCD display capable of displaying 65,536 colors and a keyboard which has a five-way control button.
-The device has physical dimensions of 108 x 45 x 13.5 mm and weighs 65 grams.
+The phone features a TFT LCD capable of displaying 65,536 colors and a keyboard which has a five-way control button.
+The device has physical dimensions of 108 × 45 × 13.5 mm and weighs 65 grams.
+The phone features an antenna on the bottom right of the back of the phone.
+The single SIM slot is accessed by removing the user-replaceable battery after snapping off the back plastic cover.
+The phone features also a torch on the top.

+Software

+The user interface of the Samsung GT-E1200 is fluid and easy to maneuver.
+The operating system of the GT-E1200 is probably a closed source Samsung General Proprietary OS (SGP) The phone features 9 apps in the menu which are by row order: